Reversible computing: Relation to thermodynamics

 As was first argued by Rolf Landauer while working at IBM, in order for a computational process to be physically reversible, it must also be logically reversible.
-Landauer's principle is the rigorously valid observation that the oblivious erasure of n bits of known information must always incur a cost of nkT ln(2) in thermodynamic entropy.
+Landauer's principle is the observation that the oblivious erasure of n bits of known information must always incur a cost of nkT ln(2) in thermodynamic entropy.
 A discrete, deterministic computational process is said to be logically reversible if the transition function that maps old computational states to new ones is a one-to-one function; i.e. the output logical states uniquely determine the input logical states of the computational operation.

 For computational processes that are nondeterministic (in the sense of being probabilistic or random), the relation between old and new states is not a single-valued function, and the requirement needed to obtain physical reversibility becomes a slightly weaker condition, namely that the size of a given ensemble of possible initial computational states does not decrease, on average, as the computation proceeds forwards.